Hebrews 11:8-16

 True faith lives as a pilgrim on earth, trusting God's promises and seeking the heavenly country He prepares.

-9 By faith, he lived as an alien in the land of promise, as in a land not his own, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise.
+9 By faith he dwelt in the promised land as a stranger in a foreign country.
+He lived in tents, as did Isaac and Jacob, who were heirs with him of the same promise.

-10 For he looked for the city which has the foundations, whose builder and maker is God.
+10 For he was looking forward to the city with foundations, whose architect and builder is God.

-13 These all died in faith, not having received the promises, but having seen them and embraced them from afar, and having confessed that they were strangers and pilgrims on the earth.
+13 All these people died in faith, without having received the things they were promised.
+However, they saw them and welcomed them from afar.
+And they acknowledged that they were strangers and exiles on the earth.

-14 For those who say such things make it clear that they are seeking a country of their own.
+14 Now those who say such things show that they are seeking a country of their own.

-15 If indeed they had been thinking of that country from which they went out, they would have had enough time to return.
+15 If they had been thinking of the country they had left, they would have had opportunity to return.

-16 But now they desire a better country, that is, a heavenly one.
-Therefore God is not ashamed of them, to be called their God, for he has prepared a city for them.
+16 Instead, they were longing for a better country, a heavenly one.
+Therefore God is not ashamed to be called their God, for He has prepared a city for them.

 True faith lives as a pilgrim on earth, trusting God's promises and seeking the heavenly country He prepares.